May 16

 Cons

-• Heavier at 63.8 pounds
+• Heavy at around 64 pounds

-• Limited to one XLR mic input
+• Only one XLR mic input

 Things to Consider When Buying a Keyboard Amp